José de Alencar: Biography

 Alencar was affiliated with the Conservative Party of Brazil, being elected as a general deputy for Ceará.
 He was the Brazilian Minister of Justice from 1868 to 1870, having famously opposed the abolition of slavery.
 He also planned to be a senator, but Pedro II never appointed him, under the pretext of Alencar being too young; with his feelings hurt, he would abandon politics later.

 He was very close friends with the also famous writer Machado de Assis, who wrote an article in 1866 praising his novel Iracema, that was published the year before, comparing his Indianist works to Gonçalves Dias, saying that "Alencar was in prose what Dias was in poetry".
 When Assis founded the Brazilian Academy of Letters in 1897, he chose Alencar as the patron of his chair.

 In 1864 he married Georgina Augusta Cochrane, daughter of an eccentric British aristocrat.
 They would have six children – Augusto (who would be the Brazilian Minister of External Relations in 1919, and also the Brazilian ambassador in the United States from 1920 to 1924), Clarisse, Ceci, Elisa, Mário (who would be a journalist and writer, and a member of the Brazilian Academy of Letters) and Adélia.
 (It is implied that Mário de Alencar was actually an illegitimate son of Machado de Assis, a fact that inspired Assis to write his famous novel Dom Casmurro.)

-Alencar died in Rio de Janeiro in 1877, a victim of tuberculosis.
+Alencar died in Rio de Janeiro on 12 December 1877, a victim of tuberculosis.
 A theatre in Fortaleza, the Theatro José de Alencar, was named after him.
 His works were marked by the influence of his Roman Catholic faith.